evkx/evkx.github.io/content/models/xiaomi/su7/su7_max/_index.md

 ## User interface and control

+Key screen details:

-The  screen behind the steering wheel integrated into the dashboard is 7.1 inches large.
-The touch screen on the dashboard's center is 16.1 inches large.
+- The  screen behind the steering wheel integrated into the dashboard is 7.1 inches large
+- The touch screen on the dashboard's center is 16.1 inches large

 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.